rmerkel/P/README.md

 A compiler/interpreter, inspired by the original PL/0 language and machine described in Algorithms + Data Structures = Programs, 1st Edition, by Wirth.
-Modified to use C/C++ operators, e.g., check for equality with "==" and assigned with "=", but otherwise using Pascal "lite" syntax and program nesting.
+Modified to use C/C++ operators, e.g., check for equality with "==" and assigned with "=", but otherwise using Pascal "light" syntax and program nesting.
 The result is a dialect that I call "PL/0C".

 Like PL/0, PL/0C is a combination compiler and interpreter; it first runs the